Lramseyer/vaporview/README.md

 # Release Notes and development roadmap

-## 0.9.5 (Current Pre-release)
+## 0.9.5 - Release Candidate

 Supports all the features you would expect including signal placing, rearranging, marker handling, saving/loading viewer settings, and exporting selection to WaveDrom!

 ## 1.0 - Marketplace launch

 Get more coverage, from users like you.
-There may be bugs, so please report them on the github discussions so I can fix them before launching them to the marketplace!
-In the meantime, I'll be refining the documentation.
+There may be bugs, so please report them on the [github discussions](https://github.com/Lramseyer/vaporview/discussions) so I can fix them before launching them to the marketplace!

 ## Beyond 1.0

 In no particular order of priority, here's a list of features that are on my radar.
-If you have any preferences as to which should be priorized, or a suggestion that is not on this list, leave a comment on the github discussions!
+If you have any preferences as to which should be priorized, or a suggestion that is not on this list, leave a comment on the [github discussions](https://github.com/Lramseyer/vaporview/discussions)!

 - Rewrite compute intensive components in Web Assembly for smoother performance
 - Add support for Enums